MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/example_readmes.md

 * Technical implementation details for anything worth mentioning
   * Basically anything you had to stop and think about before building
   * Snippets or links to see code for these (make sure it looks good)
 * Screenshots of anything related that looks cool (make sure these link to the live site if applicable)
 * To-dos/future features

 Also,
 * No .DS_Stores
 * Organize into /assets and /lib

+Use the [sample project production readme][samplereadme] as a general guide, but don't copy it exactly.
+This will hurt your chances of hearing back from companies.

 Some examples by previous a/A grads